bbhsu/omics_apps_for_omics_ai/README.md

-# Genome Apps for Genome AI
+# Omics Apps for Omics AI

-Genome Apps :snowflake: for Genome AI :no_mouth:
+Omics Apps :snowflake: for Omics AI :no_mouth: